jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ##### Queue Monitoring

-Chef Server now monitors the analytics queue and will stop attempting to write to it when it is full.
+CINC Server now monitors the analytics queue and will stop attempting to write to it when it is full.
 Below are the relevant settings.

     # IPs permitted to access the endpoint